skip to Main Content

 Impression:

-Each time an ad load on a page, it is counted as an impression, regardless of whether the user saw it.
+Each time an ad loads on a page, it is counted as an impression, regardless of whether the user saw it.

 Inventory: